-4.6 How important is it to secure comprehensive rights to data that is used or collected?
+4.6 What are the key legal issues in your jurisdiction with securing comprehensive rights to data that is used or collected?

-The legality of planned and future uses of personal data will be conditional on ensuring that notices, consents, contracts and/ or lawful exemptions cover all anticipated uses - or expose an organisation to significant investigations and civil and/or criminal liability.
-In parallel, failure to secure appropriate IP rights from rightsholders can expose the organisation to a risk of being sued by that organisation, and/or additional criminal liability under the DPA (if the data is personal data).
+The legality of planned and future uses of personal data will be conditional on ensuring that notices, consents, contracts and/or lawful exemptions cover all anticipated uses - or expose an organisation to significant investigations and civil and/or criminal liability.
+In parallel, failure to secure appropriate IP rights from rights holders can expose the organisation to a risk of being sued by that organisation, and/or additional criminal liability under the DPA (if the data is personal data).